huytruong1810/Generative-Adversarial-Mutation-Evolution-in-Augmenting-Topologies/README.md

 #### @ University of Illinois at Chicago

-This research picked up the Wumpus World concept in Artificial Intelligence by Michael Genesereth, the Wumpuslite model designed by Professor James P. Biagioni in CS 511 – Artificial Intelligence II at UIC as the environment (task) we want our agent functions (neural networks) to solve.
-With Professor Piotr Gmytrasiewicz’s guidance, I have added the factor of Multiagent to the model by giving the Wumpus a baseline agent paradigm.
-This complicates our task to a whole new degree.
+This research adopts the Wumpus World concept in Artificial Intelligence by Michael Genesereth, the Wumpuslite model designed by Professor James P. Biagioni in CS 511 – Artificial Intelligence II at UIC as the environment (task) we want our agent functions (neural networks) to solve.
+With Professor Piotr Gmytrasiewicz’s guidance, I have added the factor of Multi-agent and Dynamic to this Partially Observable and Continuous environment by giving the Wumpus a baseline agent paradigm.
+This further complicates this environment task that the human has to solve.

-Furthermore, an expected final product of this research is a software tool that can assist AI researchers in "culturing" their own space of strategies/solutions to a problem.
-Throughout the presentation, I will be using neural networks and solutions interchangeably.
+Furthermore, an expected final product of this research is a software tool that can assist AI researchers in culturing their space of strategies/solutions to a custom AI problem.
+Throughout this description, I will be using neural networks and solutions interchangeably.

-As some Wumpus World Background, the utility for the human agent is to maximize its performance measure by reaching the gold while avoiding death by Wumpus or by pits.
-The utility of the Wumpus agent is to maximize its performance measure by terminating the human agent while avoiding death by arrows from the human agent.
-The human has an array of perception capabilities, such as smelling the wumpus's stench, feeling the pit's breeze, etc. while the Wumpus can smell the human's sense at locations that the human has come across.
-The human is allowed to perform a number of actions such as turning left/right, moving forward, shooting arrows while the Wumpus can only move in the 4 axis-directions.
+As some Wumpus World Background:
+1. The utility for the human agent is to maximize its performance measure by reaching the gold while avoiding death by Wumpus or by pits.
+2. [My own design] The utility of the Wumpus agent is to maximize its performance measure by terminating the human agent while avoiding death by arrows from the human agent.
+3. The human has an array of perception capabilities, such as smelling the wumpus's stench, feeling the pit's breeze, etc.
+4. [My own design] The Wumpus can smell the human's sense at locations that the human has come across.
+5. The human is allowed to perform a number of actions such as turning left/right, moving forward, shooting arrows.
+6. [My own design] The Wumpus can move in the 4 axis-directions.

-The research goal is to have the agents competing in this environment perform logical "reasoning" and strategic "planning" in order to navigate their tasks most efficiently and without termination.
-That is, the agents should have the capabilities of Model-based reflex (able to keep track of the changes in the partially observable environment), Utility-based (able to consider the best way to achieve a goal), and Learning (able to learn from past experiences) agent types.
+The research goal is to have the agents exhibit an underlying capabilities of logical "reasoning" and strategic "planning" in order to navigate their tasks most efficiently.
+That is, the agents should have the capabilities of
+1. Model-based reflex (able to keep track of the changes in the partially observable environment),
+2. Utility-based (able to consider the best way to achieve its self-established goal),
+3. And Learning (able to learn from past episodic experiences) agent types.

-###### Notice: These files do not contain all of the coded work (for example, NEAT drivers, A2C drivers have been removed) due to the research's security.
+###### Notice: These files do not contain all of the coded work [NEAT package have been locked] due to the research's security.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------